wevote/WeVoteServer/docs/README_API_INSTALL_SETUP_DATABASE.md

     python manage.py createsuperuser

-Note: If you ever need to update the password for this account, you can use this command, with your email address: `python manage.py changepassword dalemcgrew@yahoo.com`
+Note 1: If you ever need to update the password for this account, you can use this command, with your email address: `python manage.py changepassword dalemcgrew@yahoo.com`

+Note 2: The first time you sign in, you will need to sign out, and then sign in again to make sure you have all of your access rights.

 or